Retrofuturism: Design and arts

 Although loosely affiliated with early-twentieth century Futurism, retrofuturism draws from a wider range of sources.
 To be sure, retrofuturist art and literature often draws from the factories, buildings, cities, and transportation systems of the machine age.
-But it might be said that 20th century futuristic vision found its ultimate expression in the development of Googie or Populuxe design.
+But it might be said that 20th century futuristic vision found its ultimate expression in the development of Googie architecture or Populuxe design.
 As applied to fiction, this brand of retrofuturistic visual style began to take shape in William Gibson's short story "The Gernsback Continuum".
 Here and elsewhere it is referred to as Raygun Gothic, a catchall term for a visual style that incorporates various aspects of the Googie, Streamline Moderne, and Art Deco architectural styles when applied to retrofuturistic science fiction environments.

 Although Raygun Gothic is most similar to the Googie or Populuxe style and sometimes synonymous with it, the name is primarily applied to images of science fiction.
 The style is also still a popular choice for retro sci-fi in film and video games.
 Raygun Gothic's primary influences include the set designs of Kenneth Strickfaden and Fritz Lang.
 The term was coined by William Gibson in his story "The Gernsback Continuum": "Cohen introduced us and explained that Dialta [a noted pop-art historian] was the prime mover behind the latest Barris-Watford project, an illustrated history of what she called 'American Streamlined Modern'.
 Cohen called it 'raygun Gothic'.
 Their working title was The Airstream Futuropolis: The Tomorrow That Never Was."

 Aspects of this form of retrofuturism can also be associated with the late 1970s and early 1980s the neo-Constructivist revival that emerged in art and design circles.
 Designers like David King in the UK and Paula Scher in the US imitated the cool, futuristic look of the Russian avant-garde in the years following the Russian Revolution.

 With three of their 1970s albums, German band Kraftwerk tapped into a larger retrofuturist vision, by combining their futuristic pioneering electronic music with nostalgic visuals.
 Kraftwerk's retro-futurism in their 1970s visual language has been referred to by German literary critic Uwe Schütte, a reader at Aston University, Birmingham, as "clear retro-style", and in the 2008 three-hour documentary Kraftwerk and the Electronic Revolution, Irish-British music scholar Mark J. Prendergast refers to Kraftwerk's peculiar "nostalgia for the future" clearly referencing "an interwar [progressive] Germany that never was but could've been, and now [due to their influence as a band] hopefully could happen again".
 Design historian Elizabeth Guffey has written that if Kraftwerk's machine imagery was lifted from Russian design motifs that were once considered futuristic, they also presented a "compelling, if somewhat chilling, vision of the world in which musical ecstasy is rendered cool, mechanical and precise."
 Kraftwerk's three retrofuturist albums are: